 As a fire protection system service company, we’ve performed thousands of fire alarm inspections, testing, and maintenance services.
 Our technicians usually spot the same fire alarm deficiencies when they service a new customer’s fire alarm system.
 These common problems involve pull stations, smoke detectors, and fire alarm batteries.
 Once you know about these fire alarm deficiencies, you can identify them and take the following steps to prevent these top 3 deficiencies.

-Fire Alarm Pull Stations
+Fire Alarm Pull Station Obstruction and Improper Installation

 The two most commonly found fire alarm pull station code violations include obstruction and incorrect installation height.
 Facilities usually block pull stations with furniture, plants, boxes, inventory etc. Pull stations must be easy to spot, access, and remain unobstructed at all times.
 NFPA 72, 2013 requires a semiannual visual inspection.
 But you can easily prevent this fire alarm pull station deficiency by training your facility’s team to regularly check up on pull stations.
 Additionally, make sure your manual fire alarm boxes locations are no less than 42in. and no more than 48in. from the floor.
 You’ll only have to check on this once unless you have new pull stations installed in your facility.